samply/beam/README.md

 }
 ```

 If no task with that ID is visible to the caller because a) it does not exist or b) the caller is neither the sender nor a recipient, the broker returns `404 Not Found`.
 Both conditions leading to the same return value is deliberate to avoid unauthorized message enumeration.
+If the caller is the task's creator, it can't decrypt the body and will instead return all other fields of the task.

 ### Create a result